coryfklein/coryfklein.github.io/_posts/2020-01-16-utah-orchid-group-buy.markdown

 ### Can I get my money back?

-Unfortunately, no. All sales are final.
+Yes!
+Well, it depends.
+If you change your mind _before_ I place the final order with HBI, I am more than happy to return your contribution.
+If you would like to do this, please let me know.

+However, once I have placed the order with HBI I cannot, unfortunately, issue refunds.
 I cannot guarantee the quantity or quality of the orchids we receive, I can only promise to be as transparent and fair as possible.

 ### What supplies should I get?